-First you need to use your vacuum cleaner to remove any detached mold.
+First, you need to use your vacuum cleaner to remove any detached mold.
 Then use a cup of Borax along with a gallon of water.
 Scrub off the mold completely, and then wipe away the excess moisture.
-Don’t rinse the surface.
-Just let the drywall dry.
+Don’t rinse the surface, and just let the drywall dry.

 Vinegar & Water

 This is an option if vinegar is the only cleaner you have at home.
-Many prefer to use it because it’s non-toxic.
-The problem with this is that it only kills 80% of household molds.
+Many prefer to use it because it’s non-toxic, and this problem is that it only kills 80% of household molds.

 You can use this for scrubbing away the mold, but you have to leave it on the mold first for a few minutes.

-You’ll need to apply the vinegar solution every few days for the next 2 months or so, in order to ensure that the mold doesn’t return.
+You’ll need to apply the vinegar solution every few days for the next two months or so to ensure that the mold doesn’t return.

 This is as effective as bleach, though it can change or fade white paint.
-So you need to fist spot-test this cleaner to make sure you can live with the results.
-Most local stores offer hydrogen peroxide at 3% solution, and that ought to work when applied directly to the mold.
-Spray the mold directly, and then let it sit for about 10 minutes.
+So you need to first spot-test this cleaner to make sure you can live with the results.
+Most local stores offer hydrogen peroxide at a 3% solution, which ought to work when applied directly to the mold.
+Spray the mold directly, and then sit for about 10 minutes.

 After that, scrub the mold off and wipe down any excess moisture.
-You may have to repeat the entire process if you find any mold lingering afterwards.
+You may have to repeat the entire process if you find any mold lingering afterward.